-You’re ready to file your tax return, but you’re missing one of the most important IRS tax forms: your W-2.
+You’re ready to file your tax return, but then it hits you: “I lost my W-2 form.”
 Retrieving a lost W-2 does take a little legwork, but you’ll need it to file your taxes — it’s considered the official method for reporting wages from a job.
-Read on to find out how to get a copy of your W-2 form and gather other essential information about this common IRS tax form.
+Read on to find out how to get a copy of your W-2 form and gather essential information about this common IRS tax form.

-What to Do If You Lost Your W-2
+What to Do If You’ve Lost Your W-2

-Ask your current or former employer to re-send your W-2 if you lost it.
-If you haven’t received the form by mid-February, contact the employer and request to have your form sent to you via mail again.
+Ask your current or former employer to re-send your W-2 if it’s lost.
+If you haven’t received the form by the end of February, contact the employer and request to have your form sent to you via mail again.
 Some businesses allow you to get your W-2 online, but many do not.
-Ask yours if getting your W-2 online is an option, but be aware that they most likely would have already provided instructions on how to get a copy of your W-2 online had this been the case.
+Ask yours if getting your W-2 online is an option, but be aware that they most likely would have already provided instructions on how to get a copy had this been the case.

 Related: What Is a W-2 Form?